 Outcome: A set of actions, under the umbrella of the Doha Climate Gateway, set the stage for the Paris 2015 agenda.
 Heading the list: amending the Kyoto Protocol to establish a second, 2012-2020 commitment period as planned.
 With this done, countries would be able to focus solely on working towards the new global deal in 2015.

 Main challenges: Many details, disagreements and commitments remained to be ironed out before 2015; the parties were also required to announce their planned emission cuts in advance of COP21.
 Due to a higher number of countries not committing to (or withdrawing entirely from) Kyoto, the treaty’s scope was limited to countries responsible for just 15 per cent of global emissions.

 Canada’s role: Canada had announced its withdrawal from the Kyoto Protocol in 2011.
 Doing so allowed Canada to avoid paying the penalty for failing to hit our pledge targets, but it set us apart as the only country to ratify Kyoto and then later withdraw.
 Since then, notes Harris of the International Institute of Sustainable Development, while the country’s official position has been that we’ll have nothing to do with the second Kyoto Protocol, we remained a party to the UNFCCC, submitted Intended Nationally Determined Contributions in the lead-up to Paris, and took an active role in negotiations for the agreement.

-Images courtesy of United Nations (top), International Institute for Sustainable Development
+This article was originally published in the January 2016 issue of Energy Exchange magazine (Pollution Probe).
+Photos courtesy of United Nations (top), International Institute for Sustainable Development